maanikg/maanikg/README.md

 <!-- I love using computers to solve problems and  -->
 <!-- I love solving problems, and I'm always looking to learn more!    -->
 I'm very passionate about computer technology and programming, and I'm constantly looking to learn new things.
-I have an avid interest in artificial intelligence and machine learning.
+I have an avid interest in artificial intelligence and machine learning 🤖.
 I love using computers to solve problems and I'm always thinking of my next project idea!
-Check out my work here!
+Check out my work here ⬇️

 👨‍💻 I'm currently looking for a summer 2024 internship, so feel free to reach out if you think I'd be a good fit for your team!